Flying to Cuba from the USA

 Many Flight Options and Cuba Tours under Authorized Travel Categories

-Cuba is a big island and it's some 700 miles from the western to eastern ends.
-Driving from Havana to Holguín for example, is a 12 hour ordeal.
+Can I fly from one side of Cuba to the other?
+The short answer is that it’s not advised.
 Domestic flights within Cuba are rare and not dependable.
+That’s unfortunate because Cuba is a big island and it's some 700 miles from the western to eastern ends.
+Driving from Havana to Holguín for example, is a 12-hour ordeal.
 When I had to travel from Holguín to Havana it was faster to fly back to Miami and then continue on to Havana on the same day.
-I could do this in 6-7 hours versus the long 12 hour car ride which was 15 or more by bus.
+I could do this in 6-7 hours compared to the long 12-hour car ride which was 15 or more hours by bus.
+So, if you want to visit both the east of west of Cuba, it’s best to do it as separate trips, unless you have a lot of time and want us to design a custom Cuba tour for 12-20 days that would start in Holguin and end in Havana, or vice versa.

-If you haven't visited Cuba yet, we invite you to join us for a fabulous learning opportunity on our tours that are operated either under the People-to-People educational category of authorized travel, or the Support for the Cuban People category.
-And if you have been to Cuba, we invite you to return to explore more of this fascinating Caribbean island.
+If you haven't visited Cuba yet, we invite you to join us for a fabulous learning opportunity.
+If you have been to Cuba, we invite you to return to explore more of this fascinating Caribbean island.

 By Peter Grubb